cbuchner1/ccminer/README.txt

-ccminer 2.2.6                                 "phi2 and allium"
+ccminer 2.3                     "phi2 and cryptonight variants"
 ---------------------------------------------------------------

 ***************************************************************